 So, to make sure you know how to cut metal properly and, most importantly, safely, here’s our guide to using a table saw to cut metal.

 Before we get into the meat of how to use a table saw to cut metal, let’s go over some safety measures.

-These must be followed and if you’re not feeling confident that you can saw the metal safely, then you can always take it to a workshop or hardware store and see if they can saw it for you.
+These must be followed, and if you’re not feeling confident that you can saw the metal safely, then you can always take it to a workshop or hardware store and see if they can saw through it for you.

 - Wear goggles/safety glasses.
-This is a really important one.
 When you’re cutting wood, there are chips and pieces of sawdust flying and floating around.
-These can easily get in your eye and cause irritation, or even scratches.
+These can easily get in your eye and cause irritation or even scratches.
 With metal, the danger is even worse.
 We won’t go into the specifics but just imagine what it might feel like to have a small piece of metal in your eye.
 It’s not going to be pleasant.
 So, protective goggles or safety glasses are absolutely necessary.

 - Wear gloves.
 Protective gloves are another necessity.
 Even holding a sheet of metal is a little risky if it has sharp edges.
 The kind of metal that can be cut with a table saw will be very thin.
 So the edges can potentially cause cuts and grazes.
 So it’s important to make sure that your hands are completely covered in thick, durable work gloves.
 These will also protect your hands from the blade of the saw itself.